Xliff/p6-GStreamer/README.md

 $ zef install --deps-only .
 ```

-[Optional] To build all of GStreamer and the required GTK modules, you can change to the p6-GStreamer directory and do:
+[Optional] To build all of GStreamer and its required modules, you can change to the p6-GStreamer directory and do:

 ```
 ./build.sh